|Responsible Executive:||Finance and Administration|

 - When protected information is shared with non-FSU entities, agreements that specify appropriate use, storage, and eventual destruction of the information must be in place.

-- Each University unit will conduct an annual risk analysis to evaluate the information security and privacy status of the unit.
+- Each University unit will conduct an triennial risk analysis to evaluate the information security and privacy status of the unit.

-- Each University unit will provide the analysis results to the Director of ISPO.
+- Each University unit will provide the analysis results to the Chief Information Security Officer in ISPO.

 - Based on the results of the risk analysis, the University unit will develop a mitigation plan to correct deficiencies.